A bit of a hill should never be dismissed. When someone who is only truly happy in mountains describes it thus, be a little scared.

 If you’re going to cycle up a really long hill, then it may as well be raining.
 As you’re not going to be having much fun anyway.
 The first part of our epic bike ride was somewhat damp so we got to exercise not only our legs, but our optimism and positive thinking too.
 How fortunate that we weren’t overheating and that the rain was washing the sheep poo and mud off us.
 And the sun came out in the end.

 If you’re going to cycle up a really long hill, you’ll be earning yourself a splendid long freewheel down the other side.
 One of the best things, ever.
+If you are one of us who loves cycling why not look here and grab your own bike for a ride.

 Heavy cyclists and light bikes make the best downhill companions.
 Making it all worthwhile and – very scarily, according to the bike app, hitting more than 30mph, but, luckily, nothing else.